nitin-kumar40320/Supervised-Mask-Modulation/README.md

 ---
 ## Dataset Format
-The dataset directory format has to be similar to the one used in nnUNet.
+The dataset directory format is suggested to be similar to the one used in nnUNet.
 The module expects four directories within the parent dataset directory:
 - imagesTr : Training Samples
 - labelsTr : Training Labels
 - imagesTs : Testing Samples
 - labelsTr : Testing Labels
+Such directory structure is suggested but it is not necessary for working of the provided pipeline code.

 Ensure that the image and lable names match as per the convention.
+This is necessary for the working of code.
 A sample has been provided as follows:

     Dataset005_Bombr/
     ├── imagesTr